 6.33.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 C allows the address of a variable to be stored in a variable.
 Should this variable’s address be, for example, the address of a local variable that was part of a stack frame, then using the address after the local variable has been deallocated can yield unexpected behaviour as the memory will have been made available for further allocation and may indeed have been allocated for some other use.
 Any use of perishable memory after it has been deallocated can lead to unexpected results.

 6.33.2 Guidance to language users